sabap/Imprivata_User_Maintenace/README.md

 **POWERSHELL SCRIPT**</br>
 1. Copy the PowerShell script to your share (Example: \\MyServer\Imprivata\Reports\Inactive)</br>
 _DO NOT place it in the "Exports" sub-directory, as that directory gets parsed by the script_
-2. Edit lines 2 - 13 of the script to suit your environment.</br>
+2. Edit lines 2 - 14 of the script to suit your environment.</br>
 ```
 $ImprivataLicences = 1000 # This is the toal number of Imprivata Licenses that you have.
 $InactivityTime = 42 # Amount of DAYS since last logon.
 Any account LAST LOGON DATE greater than this number will be removed.
 $UnenrolledDaysLimit = 42 # Amount of DAYS that the account remains UNENROLLED greater than this number will be removed.
 $AdSecurityGroup = "imprivata_users" # ActiveDirectory Security group in which the Imprivata users are assigned.
+$SSOPolicyName = "SSO Users" # Name of the Imprivata SSO Policy in which this script will enforce.
+This is good if you are also using Confirm ID and have a seperate policy that you do not with to be included in this script.
 $ExcludedUsers = "impmaintacct,headhoncho" # This is a list of users that you want to Exclude from being removed.
 These are generally managers or service accounts.
 $EmailFromAddress = "Imprivata.Maintenance@ourcompany.org" # This is the FROM address that will appear in the email.
 $EmailGroup = "SCRIPTSendMail_Imprivata" # This is the AD Security group to wich the members will be sent the report.